AnyLog-co/documentation/monitoring nodes.md

 continuous cpu "cpu anylog" "cpu postgres" “get operator”
 </pre>

-Continuous repeats the information every 5 seconds.
+Continuous repeats the monitoring every 5 seconds.
 If a key on the keyboard is hit, continuous terminates.